cwarden45/DTC_Scripts/Dante_Labs/README.md

 **7) Fitness:** *Deficiency Of Colina (page 4)*: 23andMe upload says "People with your genetic profile **tend to have** a choline deficiency" while AncestryDNA upload says "People with your genetic profile are **likely not to have** a tendency for choline deficiency".
 I believe this is due to a difference in the genotype for the [rs4646365](https://www.ncbi.nlm.nih.gov/snp/rs4646365) variant in the PEMT gene (CT for 23andMe on page 70; CC for AncestryDNA on page 70)

+I checked my Veritas WGS alignments, and this matches the genotype in my 23andMe report ([CT](IGV_F.rs4646365.png)).

 **8) Fitness:** *Subcutaneous adipose tissue (page 4)*: 23andMe upload says "People with your genetic profile are likely to have **regular** accumulation of subcutaneous adipose tissue" while AncestryDNA upload says "People with your genetic profile are likely to have a **reduced** accumulation of subcutaneous adipose tissue".
 I believe this is due to a difference in the genotype for the [rs2304795](https://www.ncbi.nlm.nih.gov/snp/rs2304795) variant in the PLIN1 gene (AA for 23andMe on page 79; AG for AncestryDNA on page 79)

+I checked my Veritas WGS and Genos Exome alignments, and this matches the genotype in my AncestryDNA report ([AG](IGV_F.rs2304795.png)).

 **9) Fitness:** *Balance of sodium / potassium ratio (Na/K) (page 5)*: 23andMe upload says "People with your genetic profile are likely to have a **regular** sodium/potassium ratio" while AncestryDNA upload says "People with your genetic profile are likely to have a **high** sodium/potassium ratio".
 I believe this is due to a difference in the genotype for the [rs956868](https://www.ncbi.nlm.nih.gov/snp/rs956868) variant in the WNK1 gene (AA for 23andMe on page 85; AC for AncestryDNA on page 85)